feelware/vault/source-material/lectures/ics-6-machine-level-ii.md

 > Notice how I flipped the order.
 It says `%rsi` (which is `y`) and `%rdi` (which is `x`) [...] so that I'm thinking in the order that the actual comparison is made in

 `movzbl` only really zeroes-out the 3 upper bytes of `%eax` (the lower 4 bytes of `%rax`).
-But due to a quirk of x86-64, **every operation whose result is 4-byte long will fill the upper 4 bytes with zeroes**.
+But due to a quirk of x86-64, **every operation whose destination is 4-byte long (registers starting with "e") will fill the upper 4 bytes with zeroes**.
 So all of the 7 remaining bytes are zeroed-out automatically.

 Alternative: